 - What’s your history of friendship been like?
 Is it painful in any way and is any of that showing up for you when you think about actively trying to make new friends?

 We hope this list of practical suggestions and inquiries feels helpful to you!
-And if you would like more support when you’re moving to a new city (or with any issue at all!) please do reach out to us.
+And if you would like more support when you’re moving to a new city (or with any issue at all!) please feel free to book a complimentary consult call.
 We would love to be of support to you.